henrik/styleguide/README.markdown

 *   Similarly, avoid checking in `TODO` and `FIXME` comments unless you're likely to address them soon, or they are likely to become dead and forgotten.

+## READMEs

+*   When possible, do [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+It's like test-first but even higher-level, and forces you to think about your API as a whole before putting cursor to buffer.

+*   I like this order:

+    1. Intro - sell it
+    2. Usage - how to do it
+    3. Installation
+    4. Gotchas, todos etc
+    5. License

 ## Testing

 *   Work test-first.
 Don't write a line of code without having a failing test.
 This is what tests that your test works, and ensures all your code is tested.